weidai07/beep-boop/README.md

 ## Description

 This webpage is a finalized product of my week three project.
+It demonstrates the proficient use of loops and arrays.

 ## Setup

+To use this portfolio, download the link from github at https://github.com/weidai07/beep-boop.git, open the index.html file in your web browser and proceed with the following instructions.

 * _Enter a number in the box_

 * _Click "Submit!" and view the results_

 ### Specification

+This website will take the integer the user inputs, starting from 0, and convert it into a string.
+Next, the program will take the integer the user inputs and check specifically for the integers 1, 2, and 3.
+If a 1 is identified, the program will convert the integer 1 into 'Beep!'.
+If a 2 is identified, the program will convert the integer 2 into 'Boop!'.
+If a 3 is identified, the program will convert the integer 3 into 'I'm sorry, Dave.
+I'm afraid I can't do that!'.

 | Input | Output |
 | :-------------     | :------------- | :------------- |
 | 1 | "Beep!" |